 Upfront communication required for acceptance and successful execution

-Mark Paskus, associate at Buro Happold Engineering says, "because the balconies are structurally complex, Schöck certified the model and placement of structural thermal breaks based on our dimensions and capacity requirements."
+Mark Paskus, associate at Buro Happold Engineering says, "because the balconies are structurally complex, Schöck certified the model of structural thermal breaks based on our dimensions and capacity requirements."

 He explained that the steel canopy required more coordination among teams because the engineers needed information from the supplier to put in their drawings while meeting the architect’s requirements for maintaining the thinnest canopy possible.
 “We provided the loads and moments so the supplier could design the system and deliver a fully-engineered product constructed to the specifics of the design at hand.